open-telemetry/oteps/text/0156-columnar-encoding.md

 and with or without nullability property.
 For more details on the Arrow Memory Layout see this [document](https://arrow.apache.org/docs/format/Columnar.html).

-A specific and well-defined Arrow Schema is used for each OTel entity type (metrics, logs, traces).
+A set of specific and well-defined Arrow Schemas is used for each OTel entity type (metrics, logs, traces).

-The current metric model can be summarized by this UML diagram:
+The current OTel metric model can be summarized by this UML diagram:

 ![OTel Metrics Model](img/0156_OTEL-Metric-Model.png)